BLACK0X80/BLACK-KERNEL/README.md

 ## Known Limitations

-While BLACK-KRENEL provides a solid foundation for bare-metal development, there are several areas for future improvement:
+While BLACK-KERNEL provides a solid foundation for bare-metal development, there are several areas for future improvement:

 <table>
 <tr>